foliage bike

 12. Erie Canalway Trail | Albany, NY

-Spanning more than 360 miles between Albany, New York, and Buffalo, the Erie Canalway Trail is the mother of all bike trails and it follows the historic Erie Canal, which opened in 1825.
+Why go?
+Spanning more than 360 miles between Albany, New York and Buffalo, the Erie Canalway Trail is the mother of all bike trails and it follows the historic Erie Canal, which opened in 1825—celebrating 200 years this year!
 For those dedicated fall foliage followers, the 32-mile segment between Buffalo and Lockport is a popular favorite.
-Give yourself lots of time to stop at historic sites and make accommodation plans in advance.
-And it goes without saying to bring waterproof clothing too.
+Give yourself lots of time to stop at historic sites and pause to watch the locks fill with water.
+Make accommodation plans in advance; this place is busy.
+And while you’re at it, make sure to bring waterproof clothing.

 Recommended